+What is stream processing?
 What is a streaming architecture?
 Why should you consider it?
 How do you implement it?

-As you’ve probably noticed, the topic of stream processing is popular.
+As you’ve probably noticed, the topic of stream processing is becoming popular.
 If you look around, you’ll see businesses are being formed around the associated open source streaming architecture technologies.
 You’ll notice traditional, mainstream ETL (extract, transform, load) is being reevaluated and transitioned to new ones such as ELT (extract, load, transform).
 Distributed computing, storage and choosing two of three from the CAP theorem are the new norms.

 When considering stream processing from a historical perspective, is it innovation vs invention?
 In my opinion, it’s innovation.
 It’s a twist on familiar constructs.

 The stream processing paradigm is similar to event stream processing.
 And when we consider streaming architecture concepts such as joining streams, it seems familiar to the proposed benefits of using views in relational database management systems.
 But, let’s not go too deep here.
 We’ll dissect similarities between old and new in more specific topic explorations listed below.